harshhpareek/pandemic-legacy-helper/README.md

 ## Setup

+Skipping over a lot of details that should be available online:

-Set up a project on Firebase, create a Realtime DB.
-Deploy this to Vercel and set the following environment variables (on Vercel):
+1. Set up a project on Firebase.
+Create a Realtime DB and create credentials.
+2. Deploy to Vercel and set the following environment variables (on Vercel):

 ```env
 REACT_APP_FIREBASE_MEASUREMENT_ID="..."